apppps/cf-agent/README.md

 - It will gradually be updated, and others may contribute to its development as well. comfyui-agent will continue to improve.

+- Upgrading to a higher AI model can provide more accurate assistance.
+-
+- Currently, responses are kept as concise as possible.
+If desired, the system prompt can be modified.

   Thank you.
   감사합니다.